polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

    return:int:42
 ```

-This prevents one module from accidentally interferring with objects in another module, by creating a unique namespace,
+This prevents one module from accidentally interferring with objects in another module, by creating a unique namespace
 internally within your server, and/or also globally to some extent.
 This makes your code more maintainable
 and interoperable in the long run.